Chase Briscoe: 2021: Rookie season

-2022
+2022: First playoff appearance and win

-Briscoe and the No. 14 Stewart-Haas Racing team earned a sponsorship from Mahindra Tractors for the majority of the season.
-Briscoe began the 2022 season with a 22nd place finish at the 2022 Busch Light Clash at The Coliseum.
+Briscoe and the No. 14 Stewart–Haas Racing team earned a sponsorship from Mahindra Tractors for the majority of the season.
+Briscoe began the 2022 season with a 22nd-place finish at the 2022 Busch Light Clash at The Coliseum.
 He placed third at the 2022 Daytona 500, missing out on the win by 0.091 seconds to Bubba Wallace and winner Austin Cindric.
 Briscoe won his first Cup Series race at Phoenix on March 13.
-He led 101 out of 312 laps enroute to his maiden victory, becoming the 200th different driver in series history to have won a race in the Cup Series.
-Briscoe was eliminated following the Round of 8 after finishing 10th at Martinsville.
+He led 101 out of 312 laps en route to his maiden victory, becoming the 200th different driver in series history to have won a race in the Cup Series.
+Briscoe was eliminated following the Round of 8 after finishing tenth at Martinsville.
 He finished the season at a career-best ninth in the points standings.

+2023

+Briscoe started the 2023 season with a 35th-place DNF at the 2023 Daytona 500.
+On May 31, following the 2023 Coca-Cola 600, NASCAR issued an L3 penalty on the No. 14 after a post-race inspection revealed a counterfeit engine panel NACA duct; as a result, the team was docked 125 owner and driver points and 25 playoff points, and crew chief Johnny Klausmeier was suspended for six races and fined US$250,000.

+2024: Final season at SHR and return to the playoffs

+Briscoe started the 2024 season with a tenth-place finish at the 2024 Daytona 500.
+He broke a 73-race winless streak at the Southern 500 to make the playoffs.

+On May 28, 2024, Stewart–Haas Racing announced it would shut down its NASCAR operations at the end of the season.